zkf85/zkf85.github.io/_posts/2018-12-03-flask-uwsgi-nginx-deploy.md

 $ python myproject.py
 ```

-If the log is as below, ht means the Flask API is working well,
+If the log is as below, it means the Flask API is working well,
 ```sh
 * Loading Keras model and Flask starting server...please wait until server has fully started
 * Serving Flask app "myproject" (lazy loading)